 These modules provide foundation knowledge for the Qualification - Certificate in Hospitality Management.

-Food & Beverage Management (Catering) BTR102
+Food and Beverage Management (Catering) BTR102

 Bar Service VTR204

 Event Management BRE209

 In addition to the core modules, students study any 3 of the following 7 modules.